Google Drive Duplicate Folders with 2 Ways

 Step 3.
 In the “Drive” window, select “My Drive” or “Computer” and then click the folder shaped button with “+” on it, type a name in the box and click the tick button, then select “Move HERE”.

 Step 1.
-Download Google Backup and Sync, sign in your account and sync your drive to local computer.
+Download Google Drive for desktop, sign in with your account and sync your drive with your local files.

 Step 2.
-Open Google Drive folder on your computer, right-click the folder you want to duplicate and select “Copy”.
+Locate and open Google Drive on your computer, right-click the folder you want to duplicate and select “Copy”.

 If you are using Google Drive all the time, you may know that Google Drive offers every user 15GB free space.
 You can use it to store any files, including, photos, audio, video, word, etc. But it’s not wise to create duplicate folders in Google Drive, because this may speed up low disk space issues.
 Also, you may lose your data if your drive run into issues.